 To meet these challenges, members of the community came together in 2019 to collaborate on a plan for the future of our District 45 schools.
 This 10-Year Master Facility Plan focused on meeting these challenges in the most fiscally responsible way possible.
 Together, the community developed a path forward that aligned with the district’s strategic plan.
 This plan will:

 - Give Our Early Learners the Best Possible Foundation

 - Prepare All Our Students to Successfully Navigate a Dynamic World

 The plan centers on building a new Early Childhood Center and moving all early childhood programming to this new building.
 This will increase instructional time and academic performance for our students and lead to operational savings due to consolidation.
 It will also free up space at our elementary schools to pursue additional improvements.

 Using this additional space, we will then be able to make upgrades to our schools.
 We will implement full-day kindergarten, which will increase academic and social emotional learning for our early learners and provide childcare savings for parents.
 We will make necessary safety and security upgrades at all schools, including secure entrances, alarms, and secure doors, as well as increasing parking and improving drop-off zones.
 We will continue to upgrade our technology to broaden our student learning experience and enhance our curriculum.
 And we will provide science labs and music rooms that include specific instructional space and enhanced curriculum in science, technology, and math as well as optimized spaces and increased opportunities for children in band, choir, orchestra, and music.

 This will be a significant refresh for our district, removing the barriers staff currently faces as they work to implement our curriculum.
 It will upgrade all of our buildings, modernize all our classrooms, and improve the educational experience for all our families.

-THIS REFERENDUM, IF SUCCESSFUL, WILL:
+THIS REFERENDUM WILL:

 - ESTABLISH FULL-DAY KINDERGARTEN